-Signs on large-scale ground-mounted solar photovoltaic installations shall comply with the Town's sign bylaw.
-A sign consistent with the Town's sign bylaw shall be required to identify the owner and provide a 24-hour emergency contact phone number.
+Signs on large-scale ground-mounted solar photovoltaic installations shall comply with a municipality'sthe Town's sign bylaw.
+A sign consistent with a municipality'sthe Town's sign bylaw shall be required to identify the owner and provide a 24-hour emergency contact phone number.
 Solar photovoltaic installations shall not be used for displaying any advertising except for reasonable identification of the manufacturer or operator of the solar photovoltaic installation.